See return-to-campus and COVID-19 information

 Full-time students who do not register each fall and spring term or secure approval for a leave of absence will be administratively withdrawn from the College.
 The administrative withdrawal will occur after the add/drop period of the semester in which they did not register.
 Part-time students, including any students in an accelerated program, who do not register for classes for two (2) years and do not secure approval for a leave of absence will be administratively withdrawn from the College.

 Students who withdraw or who are administratively withdrawn and later return to the College have forfeited their merit scholarships.
-Readmission of a student requires written permission from the assistant dean for retention and student support (undergraduate students) or the program director (graduate students).
+Readmission of a student requires written permission from the assistant dean for student success and retention (undergraduate students) or the program director (graduate students).
 All admission and degree requirements will be re-evaluated at the time of the request for readmission.

 Depending on the circumstances, the College reserves the right to withdraw a student from the College immediately.
 Such action will be taken only when a student demonstrates the inability to continue as a student or presents an immediate danger to self or others.
 Such action will be the responsibility of the vice president of student affairs and dean of students, or their designee, in consultation with other members of the College professional staff.
 The last date the student attended class or participated in an academically related activity will be used as the effective date of the withdrawal.